seewoo5/seewoo5.github.io/research.md

 **In Preparation**

+- On extremal quasimodular forms of level 2

 **Miscellaneous**

-- [This](https://github.com/seewoo5/math-notes) is a link to a GitHub repository for all the LaTeX-ed notes that I wrote.
+- [This](https://seewoo5.github.io/math-notes/) is a link to a website for all the TeXed notes that I wrote.
 - [My qualifying exam syllabus and questions](assets/Qual_report.pdf).
 - [Interview on the Sausage conjecture (Donga Science, Korean)](https://www.dongascience.com/news.php?idx=63722&fbclid=IwY2xjawGLW-ZleHRuA2FlbQIxMAABHRKQTGEnw5B4CvlzO09WRbMxC5MmGSjX7_0-6LdAp4gh-VDzY6gFipqWEw_aem_HoXwlscfyuoDYEDEDHrjxA)
 - [AMM Problem 12413](https://dx.doi.org/10.1080/00029890.2023.2231825)